Choosing the Right Hiking Shoes and Socks

 • Not the best option for snowy/cold climates due to breathability

 Lightweight high-top trail runners are also gaining popularity, such as the Altra Lone Peak.
 These provide the best of both worlds: the ankle support of a traditional style hiking boot with the lighter weight and breathability of a hiking shoe.
 They vary in the amount of cushioning they provide, but most range from moderate to heavy.
-There are even models made specifically for covering snowy terrain, such as the Salomon S-Lab XA Alpine 2
+There are even models made specifically for covering snowy terrain.

 Another deciding factor for many hikers is whether to invest in waterproof shoes or boots.
 There are pros and cons to these as well, but more than likely you will not need waterproof ones.
 Again, the type of terrain you frequent most is going to be the biggest factor.
 In general, waterproof hiking shoes are best for covering snowy, alpine regions or rainy, damp areas, such as the Pacific Northwest.
 Keep in mind, though, that even waterproof shoes are not completely waterproof.
 Once they do get wet, they take even longer to dry than non-waterproof shoes due to their low breathability.
 Plus, they can make your feet sweat more quickly because of the waterproof lining inside the shoe, which can lead to blisters.